The Communist Heritage: Megalomania & Weird NamesWith: Stefan 3

 You might want to bring a bottle of water, but we can pick up one along the way.

-The massive Palace of Parliament and Unirii Boulevard
+Bucharest communist landmarks: Palace of Parliament and Unirii Blvd.

 After the earthquake of 1977, Ceausescu decided to "rebuild" his capital.
 Learn how the 3rd largest building in the world was built and how architecture and city planning were used to change Bucharest and its people's minds and hearts.